ferwanguer/PyQEA/README.md

 > Library for Quantum Inspired optimization in python

-PyQEA is an extensive research library for Quantum inspired hyper-normal based optimization in python.
+PyQEA is a extensive research library for Quantum inspired hyper-normal based optimization in python.

 It is intended for the solution of global optimization problems where conventional